GeoffreyRussellClark/cars_scraper/README.md

 * start the postgressql server "sudo service postgressql start"
 * run the spiders one at a time (national and city) simply by commenting out the spider that you don't want to run.
 * inspect the output in postgressql - the table name can be found in the model.py file.

+### Next steps: ###

+* Decide what value we want to pay out e.g retail value, trade-in value, replacement value, book value, etc.
+* Build model in Excel - parameterise based on the data in "clean_cars.csv" (possibly keep back some data for a test and validation set)
+* Test the model either on a test and validation subset of the data, or on another online website like cars.co.za
+* Build final model in python and deploy it to the python server.

 ### Who do I talk to? ###